Skip to content Skip to sidebar Skip to footer

 We are in the midst of a heat wave and that means that people all across the city are looking for ways to cool down.

-While it could be tempting to hit up a local pool, take a dip in a lake, or float around in a lazy river, it’s the kind of weather that you should really try to avoid altogether.
+While it could be tempting to hit up a local pool, take a dip in a lake, or float around in a lazy river, it can also be wonderful to avoid the heat altogether.

 If the air conditioner at your home can’t keep up, you don’t have ac at all, or you are experiencing a power outage, there are plenty of places around the city where you can stop in and cool down.

-All 23 air-conditioned Columbus Library locations are open to the public all day and they provide comfortable seating, and public computers with Internet access, free WiFi, and a collection of great books and magazines.
+All 23 air-conditioned Columbus Library locations are open to the public all day and they provide comfortable seating, and public computers with Internet access, free WiFi, and obviously, a great collection of books and magazines.

 • Drink plenty of water.
 Do not wait until you are thirsty.